 Whether or not you eventually decide to plea or settle, hiring a trial-ready lawyer saves you from the prospect of facing out-of-court settlement disadvantages.

 If you’re looking for a lawyer who won’t back down should your case go to trial, the Thiessen Law Firm is the place for you.
-Home to board-certified criminal defense attorney Mark Thiessen, Thiessen Law Firm has taken challenging cases involving complex charges like intoxication manslaughter to trial and won.
+Home to triple board-certified criminal defense attorney Mark Thiessen, Thiessen Law Firm has taken challenging cases involving complex charges like intoxication manslaughter to trial and won.